 A Little More About Brittany

-Getting into the Sport: Started skiing at age two… Knew that was what she wanted to do for the rest of her life and wanted to race against Hermann Maier… Outside Interests: While growing up she thrived for adventure and loved animals and playing in the woods… Fittingly, her favourite movie is Wild America… Enjoys whitewater kayaking, skateboarding, mountain biking, soccer and squash… Odds and Ends: Looked up to Hermann Maier and Bode Miller… Admires Michael Jackson for wanting to make the world a better place through his love and music… Finds the idea of superstitions entertaining and sometimes makes them up, whether they pertain to start numbers to snow conditions to lucky clothes… Likes to collect old ski posters from the various places they visit…
+Getting into the Sport: Started skiing at age two and entered her first races at age 6… Knew that was what she wanted to do for the rest of her life … Her mom often had to send the ski patrol looking for her in the evenings because she would build jumps with her friends and forget about the time… Outside Interests: While growing up she thrived for adventure and loved animals and playing in the woods… Fittingly, her favourite movie is Wild America… Races mountain bikes on the Enduro World Series in the off-season… Enjoys whitewater kayaking, skateboarding, mountain biking, soccer and squash… Odds and Ends: Looked up to Hermann Maier and Bode Miller as an alpine skier before being inspired by teammate Kelsey Serwa… Likes to collect old ski posters from the various places they visit…

 |2022 Beijing||Freestyle Skiing||Ski cross - Women||5|

 Olympic Winter Games: 2022 - 5th (ski cross); 2018 - SILVER (ski cross); 2014 - 15th (slalom)

 FIS World Freestyle Championships: 2019 - 6th (ski cross); 2017 - DNS (ski cross)